Reed Doughty: Washington Redskins

 Doughty was drafted by the Washington Redskins in the sixth round of the 2006 NFL draft.
 In 2007, Doughty switched his jersey number to 37 from 23, which he wore in his rookie season.
 He had his first career start in Week 11 of the 2007 season against the Dallas Cowboys.
 In the 2010 season, he recorded a career high of 93 tackles as well as one sack, two pass deflections, and one forced fumble.

 In 2011, Doughty was re-signed by the Redskins to a three-year contract.
 Throughout the 2011 season, he played as the backup to both free safety, Oshiomogho Atogwe, and strong safety, LaRon Landry, splitting the responsibility with DeJon Gomes.
 Before the start of the 2013 season, Doughty was elected by his teammates to be the Redskins' special teams captain.

+Doughty finished his Redskins career with 506 tackles, 3.5 sacks, three interceptions, three forced fumbles and two fumble recoveries.
+His 506 career tackles places him third overall in franchise history.